huggingface/transformers/docs/source/quicktour.rst

     ...     print(f"label: {result['label']}, with score: {round(result['score'], 4)}")
     label: POSITIVE, with score: 0.9998
     label: NEGATIVE, with score: 0.5309

+To use with a large dataset, look at :doc:`iterating over a pipeline <./main_classes/pipelines>`

 You can see the second sentence has been classified as negative (it needs to be positive or negative) but its score is fairly neutral.